dubniczky/Password-Cracker/README.md

 char salt[] = XSTR(SALT_STRING); //Returns the value SALT_STRING as a string
 ```

-This way we can achieve just a tiny overhead when using salts in the gpu, since we only need to append the macro string.
+This way we can achieve just a tiny overhead when using salts in the gpu, since we only need to append the constant string.
 Also we know it's length to be a constant, so we can **unroll** the cycle.

 ```opencl
 #pragma unroll